vigi97la/psbf2tweak/ReadMe.txt

 _ AddVehicleSpawnPoint and AddVehicleSupplyObject tools can help adding a mobile spawnpoint or supplyobject for a whole folder of vehicles according to "vehicles_db.csv".
 _ BasicTempUpdate tool can help convince the bots to use more the vehicles whenever possible.
 _ SetBots tool can help changing the number of bots.
+_ ListVehicles tool can help building "vehicles_db.csv" from a folder of vehicles.
 _ Please see the tutorial below, where Battlefield 2 Demo with a modified Gulf Of Oman map with many vehicles spawnpoints will be used to demonstrate some possiblities.

+Quick start for people already familiar with Battlefield 2 modding

+You probably just have to run "set-executionpolicy remotesigned" in Admin Powershell, add 7z.exe in the PATH, reboot, then running "ChangeMapVehicles_GUI.bat" and playing with "vehicles_db.csv" should be intuitive enough...

 Prerequisites